-- 111. The members of the Classes are so numerous that joinder of all Class Members is impracticable.
-Defendant has sold, at a minimum, hundreds of thousands of units of the Products to Class Members. - 112.
-There is a well-defined community of interest in the questions of law and fact involved in this case.
-Questions of law and fact common to the members of the putative classes that predominate over questions that may affect individual Class Members include, but are not limited to the following: - a. whether Defendant misrepresented material facts concerning the Products on the packaging of every product; - b. whether Defendant misrepresented material facts concerning the Products in print and digital marketing of every product; - c. whether Defendant's conduct was unfair and/or deceptive; - d. whether Defendant has been unjustly enriched as a result of the unlawful, fraudulent, and unfair conduct alleged in this Complaint such that it would be inequitable for Defendant to retain the benefits conferred upon it by Plaintiff and the Class; - e. whether Plaintiff and the Class are entitled to equitable and/or injunctive relief; - f. whether Defendant breached implied and express warranties to Plaintiff and the Class; and - g. whether Plaintiff and the Class have sustained damages with respect to the claims asserted, and if so, the proper measure of their damages.
+a. whether Defendant misrepresented material facts concerning the Products on the packaging of every product:

-- 113. Plaintiff's claims are typical of those of other Class Members because Plaintiff, like all members of the classes, purchased Defendant's Products bearing the "healthier" and other unauthorized nutrient content claim representations and Plaintiff sustained damages from Defendant's wrongful conduct. - 114.
-Plaintiff will fairly and adequately protect the interests of the Classes and has retained counsel that is experienced in litigating complex class actions. - 115.
-Plaintiff has no interests which conflict with those of the Classes. - efficient adjudication of this controversy, and no unusual difficulties are likely to be encountered in the management of this class action.
-The damages or other financial detriment suffered by Plaintiff and the other Class Members are relatively small compared to the burden and expense that would be required to individually litigate their claims against Defendant, making it impracticable for Class Members to individually seek redress for Defendant's wrongful conduct.
+- b. whether Defendant misrepresented material facts concerning the Products in print and digital marketing of every product; - whether Defendant's conduct was unfair and/or deceptive; - d. whether Defendant has been unjustly enriched as a result of the unlawful, fraudulent, and unfair conduct alleged in this Complaint such that it would be inequitable for Defendant to retain the benefits conferred upon it by Plaintiffs and the Class; - e. whether Plaintiffs and the Class are entitled to equitable and/or injunctive relief; - f. whether Defendant breached implied and express warranties to Plaintiffs and the Class; and - g. whether Plaintiffs and the Class have sustained damages with respect to the claims asserted, and if so, the proper measure of their damages. - Plaintiffs' claims are typical of those of other Class Members because Plaintiff, like all members of the classes, purchased Defendant's Products bearing the healthy "good" fat representations and Plaintiffs sustained damages from Defendant's wrongful conduct. - Plaintiffs will fairly and adequately protect the interests of the Classes and has retained counsel that is experienced in litigating complex class actions. - Plaintiffs have no interests which conflict with those of the Classes.
+127. - A class action is superior to any other available means for the fair and efficient adjudication of this controversy, and no unusual difficulties are likely to be encountered in the management of this class action.
+The damages or other financial detriment suffered by Plaintiffs and the other Class Members are relatively small compared to the burden and expense that would be required to individually litigate their claims against Defendant, making it impracticable for Class Members to individually seek redress for Defendant's wrongful conduct.
 Even if Class Members could afford individual litigation, the court system could not.
 Individualized litigation creates a potential for inconsistent or contradictory judgments, and increases the delay and expense to all parties and the court system.
-By contrast, the class action device presents far fewer management difficulties, and provides the benefits of single adjudication, economies of scale, and comprehensive supervision by a single court. - 117.
-The prerequisites to maintaining a class action for equitable relief are met as Defendant has acted or refused to act on grounds generally applicable to the classes, thereby making appropriate equitable relief with respect to the classes as a whole.
+By contrast, the class action device presents far fewer management difficulties, and provides the benefits of single adjudication, economies of scale, and comprehensive supervision by a single court.

-118. The prosecution of separate actions by members of the Classes would create a risk of establishing inconsistent rulings and/or incompatible standards of conduct for Defendant.
+- The prerequisites to maintaining a class action for equitable relief are 129. met as Defendant has acted or refused to act on grounds generally applicable to the classes, thereby making appropriate equitable relief with respect to the classes as a whole. - The prosecution of separate actions by members of the Classes would create a risk of establishing inconsistent rulings and/or incompatible standards of conduct for Defendant.
 For example, one court might enjoin Defendant from performing the challenged acts, whereas another might not.
 Additionally, individual actions could be dispositive of the interests of the classes even where certain Class Members are not parties to such actions.